open-uchile/course-discovery/README.rst

 The OAuth application clients should be set in the LMS.
 In order to login the oauth/application access must provide the required scopes user_id, profile, email

+** In case you change the static serve, remember to update the .github/placeholder.yml file **

 Documentation
 -------------